 You can select content with an age rating above a certain threshold as inappropriate for your children.
 Also, you’re able to choose this content rating filter separately for each group.
 This means that children might be able to have access to an app appropriate for a 14-year-old, but not be able to gain access to a movie with the same rating.

 In the case of books, the filter can help limit the number of books containing explicit sexual content that appear in searches.
 Though it can’t guarantee to get rid of them altogether.

 Using Third-Party Apps for Parental Controls

 Third-party parental control apps act as a bridge between parents and their children no matter the nature of their devices and operating systems.
-A great example of this is Safes This application offers parental control unlike anything operating systems can offer as default.
+A great example of this is Safes, available on iOS and Android.
 Here are a few of these features just to give you an idea: